ramalamadingdong/rubik.github.io/docs/edge_impulse.md

 ```

 2. __Download and run the setup script__
-To download the Edge Impulse Linux CLI, open the Rubik Pi terminal and run the following command
+To download the Edge Impulse Linux CLI, open the Rubik Pi terminal and run the following command:

 ```bash
 $ wget https://cdn.edgeimpulse.com/firmware/linux/setup-edge-impulse-qc-linux.sh